 Try speaking to your neighbours, as they may not realise that this is happening.
 However, we have the power to ensure that a property has adequate means for the disposal of wastewater.
 If there is wastewater running across your land, we can take the necessary steps to resolve this problem.

 The manhole in my garden is overflowing, what can I do?

 If the manhole is on a length of drain which serves only your property, then the blockage is probably in your own pipework.
 You will need to call a plumber to fix this for you, although before you do, it might be worth checking to see if your insurance policy covers you for this.

-If the pipe serves (or you suspect it serves) more than one property, you should contact United Utilities on 0845 746 2200
+See contact us on the United Utilities if the pipe serves (or you suspect it serves) more than one property.

 My toilet(s) and/or sink(s) are showing signs of a blockage.
 What can I do?